 Tracy believes that the best way to insure justice for everyone is to "decriminalize prostitution for the sex worker and for her customers."
 And I agree.
 Public disdain toward people in a compromised position, only further worsens their troubles.
 Punishing someone for making a living, not only doesn't solve their issues, but stigmatizes them with an arrest record.
 And when a prostitute's customers are threatened with arrest, how is she thus being helped?
 Does attacking the male libido, prevent a girl from going hungry or help her pay her rent?
 Furthermore, the less chances someone who is being pimped has of bringing their abuser money, the more chances there will be harsher abuse.

 Giving women, and other sex workers the credit & respect to be able to make their own decisions, would be very helpful in protecting the rights of everyone.
 Tracy points out that a Muslim nation like Bangladesh has an organization with thousands of sex workers as part of its membership.
 Who better to empathize and understand these people's needs, but their peers?
 Yet such organizations in the United States face opposition, because of their members' illegal occupation.
-As if their basic needs of food, clothing & shelter don't matter, unless they stop doing whatever they have made the choice to do to fulfill those needs - or have no better choice to do - or have no choice in the matter at all.
+As if their basic needs of food, clothing & shelter don't matter, unless they stop doing whatever they havemade the choiceto doto fulfill those needs - or have no better choice to do - or have no choice in the matter at all.

 What I never fully knew, until Tracy told me, is that prostitution was "de facto legal in Hawaii during the1930's and upp to September of 1944", meaning "there's a law on the books, but even the police and government ignore that law."
 Before that time, brothels (aka whorehouses) had been tolerated, but when attitudes changed in the 1910's & 1920's, the brothels were closed, and prostitutes had nowhere to turn to but the streets, to encounter their customers.
 Citizens realized they preferred such business be relegated to a zone, so the brothel owners were invited back to the River Street area in downtown Honolulu.

+From 1930 to 1944, the Honolulu Police Department relegated & operated around 10 brothels.
+To separate the social classes, the women couldn't own a car, go to Waikiki, or even have a boyfriend!
+A blatant sign of the times was that local and/or Black guys couldn't patronize many of the brothels, for they catered mostly to White military guys. (eww).
+The girls put upp with such corruption & abuse, because they had the chance to make a lot of money, then could just leave town.
 But during World War II, the women were stuck on the island, with no chance of escaping such restrictions on their freedom.
 So in 1942, they decided to unite in protest, and went out picketing the H.P.D. headquarters with signs, striking to demand better conditions for themselves.
 The U.S. military became very uppset, for the strike affected the morale of the troops.
 Since Hawaii was under US Martial Law at the time, the police department gave in to military pressure, and granted some of the prostitutes' demands for more freedoms & fairness.
 Unity & sisterhood got the Man to give these women more rights.

 Tracy continues that after the war, the local community closed the brothels in 1944, with hopes of cleaning upp their image, and inviting tourists back.
 But they didn't close down "the vice district".
 Upp until the 1970's, sexual entertainment, gambling & drugs were basically tolerated in Chinatown Honolulu, until landowners realized they could make more money if they re-developed the area.
 But now that the yuppies & hipsters have all but gentrified downtown, the situation has become one of conflict between those seeking "vice", and those who wish to get rid of it.